 Urban Forest Solutions

-It’s this serious concern that motivated Andrew Benson and Shaun McBride to form Urban Forest Solutions, a startup based on their shared vision of using science and technology to create simple solutions to enable professionals in the field to plan more sustainable urban forest outcomes.
+It’s this serious concern that motivated Andrew Benson and Sean McBride to form Urban Forest Solutions, a startup based on their shared vision of using science and technology to create simple solutions to enable professionals in the field to plan more sustainable urban forest outcomes.
 Their apps draw on years of knowledge and experience, enabling users to make environmentally sound decisions easily.

 The first app – Carbon Natural

-Andrew and Shaun had noticed that developers, planners and people working in the green space industry needed a simple and fast way to calculate the true number of trees needed to fully replace the environmental input of trees being removed.
+Andrew and Sean had noticed that developers, planners and people working in the green space industry needed a simple and fast way to calculate the true number of trees needed to fully replace the environmental input of trees being removed.
 This was the vision behind the first of their planned series of environmental apps, Carbon Natural.
 This is an easy to use app that users can download to do all the hard calculations for them, removing the barrier of requiring experts to work this out.
 They are hopeful it will encourage and enable a more sustainable future for NZ developments.
 When planning the app they also kept in mind upcoming carbon neutrality legislation that will ultimately require developers to demonstrate carbon neutrality.
 The intended users for the app include anyone working in the green space, developers (for their green space expert), urban planners and architects.

-When designing the look and feel of the app, Shaun and Andrew expressed to us, Applicable Limited, that their vision was for a modern look with an urban/green feel.
+When designing the look and feel of the app, Sean and Andrew expressed to us, Applicable Limited, that their vision was for a modern look with an urban/green feel.
 This led to the crisp green and black logo and the dark background with an urban yet green and fresh impression.